 Dean's Scholarship: Each law student is considered for a scholarship upon acceptance to the UHLC.
 The amounts awarded will vary.
 These scholarships are generally renewable, based on academic performance.

 Outside Scholarships: Applicants are encouraged to search for outside scholarships.
-Some suggestions are www.fastweb.com, www.aie.org individual organizations, sororities or fraternities, social clubs, religious or business organizations, employers of a parent, spouse or friend, foundations, town or city clubs, community organizations and civic groups such as the American Legion, YMCA, 4H Club, Elks, Kiwanis, Jaycees or girl & boy scouts.
+Some are posted on the Some suggestions are www.fastweb.com, www.aie.org individual organizations, sororities or fraternities, social clubs, religious or business organizations, employers of a parent, spouse or friend, foundations, town or city clubs, community organizations and civic groups such as the American Legion, YMCA, 4H Club, Elks, Kiwanis, Jaycees or girl & boy scouts.
 Any organization connected with your field of interest.

 **Scholarship and grant criteria are subject to change.